Madroit360/Portfolio/README.md

-# My Portfolio
+# Priyanka Singh
 This contains a few projects I completed as a Digital Marketer.

 ## Project 1: Digital Marketing for an Education Consultant Firm

 ### Problem Statement: The firm helps students to choose the right course for their education outside of India.
 The firm was only working on Word-of-mouth Marketing and now wanted to explore other avenues of marketing to recruit more students.